ruffiana/fuck_machine/README.md

-# ruffiana.github.io
-Come play with me
+This project is intended to be used on a RPI (Raspberry Pi) in conjunction with a digital potenitiometer as the speed control for your fuck machine motor speed control.

 # install python libs
 pip install Flask
 pip install flask_sqlalchemy
 pip install git+https://github.com/sn4k3/FakeRPi
 pip install flask-login

-pip3 install flask_wtf
+pip install flask_wtf

-# how to start
+# How to Start
-in root directory of project type: flask run --host=0.0.0.0 --port=80
+in root directory of project type:

-open 127.0.0.1:5000 in your browser
+"sudo python3 Python/fuck_machine/main.py"